RickStrahl/BlogPosts/2020-08/WPF-Images-from-the-Clipboard-and-Image-Control-Woes/WpfImagesFromTheClipboardAndImageControlWoes.md

 It's also possible to query all the supported image formats with `Clipboard.GetFormats()` which I used to retrieve the list of all the supported image formats and then attempt to glean some patterns from the formats.
 Using the 'patterns' I can selectively use different ways to pull things from the clipboard.
 It's hacky as hell to do this, but this has solved at least some of my Clipboard image issues.

-To do this I captur the image formats for a number of image types from different apps using this code:
+To do this I capture the image formats for a number of image types from different apps using this code:

 ```cs
 var dataObject = Clipboard.GetDataObject();